Skip to main content

 composer require laravel/nightwatch

-Unlike Telescope, you do not need the --dev flag.
-Nightwatch is designed for production use.
+Unlike Telescope, the --dev flag is not used.
+Nightwatch is designed for production.

 NIGHTWATCH_TOKEN=your-api-key